iPhone displaying Perplexity Comet browser with Google logo visible in background

 Perplexity's decision illustrates why Google has such a deep competitive advantage on mobile: the local index.
 Years of Maps data, Google Business Profiles, geolocation signals.
 No competitor can replicate this quickly.

 The real battleground is elsewhere: informational queries, product comparisons, complex purchase decisions.
-That's where Perplexity is taking share — and that's where your content needs to be visible.
+That's where Perplexity is taking share.
+And that's where your content needs to be visible.
 A well-built SEO content strategy positions you on both surfaces simultaneously.

-Cicero's take: Hybrid search isn't a trend — it's already the reality.
+Cicero's take: Hybrid search isn't a trend, it's already the reality.
 Your content needs to be optimized for two surfaces simultaneously: Google's index and AI answer engines.
 These are no longer optional strategies.

 Alexis Dollé, founder of Cicéro